 LACROIX Electronics

+In this third episode, we give Carte Blanche to Dominique Maisonneuve, who has been the Smart Industry Manager for LACROIX’s Electronics activity since 2017.
 Together with him, we push back the limits of Industry 4.0.
 Through his feedback, he reviews the successes, technological experiments and areas for improvement from the company’s first years of Smart Industry.
 He also tells us about the promising partnership with Orange, and the paradox of a standardised electronics industry.

-A look at the industry 4.0
+A podcast episode about industry 4.0

 Improving industrial performance with Smart Industry